terra-campaigns/degenesis/_includes/srd_modules/combat.md

 {: .no_toc }

 - If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.
 - If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.Complete DEX loss renders the character unable to act until they are restored through extended rest or by extraordinary means.
+If their DEX is reduced to 0, they are paralyzed.
+Complete DEX loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ## Character Death
 {: .no_toc }